0atman/xonsh-docker/README.md

 # fabric

-Just a python3 image with fabric3 installed.
+Just a python3 image with xonsh and a few sys tools installed.